AplaProject/apla-docs-en/source/topics/script.rst

 Parameters:

-* *Id int* - ID of the contract to be edited,
+    * *Id int* - ID of the contract to be edited.
-* *Value string "optional"* - text of the contract or contracts,
+    * *Value string "optional"* - text of the contract or contracts.
     * *Conditions string "optional"* - rights for contract change.

 ActivateContract